-United Airlines Bombardier Q400 details:
+United Airlines Bombardier Q400 Historical Routes & Aircraft Configuration

 To learn more about the different seating configurations of the Bombardier Q400 at other airlines visit our Bombardier Q400 Seating Plan page or our Bombardier Q400 Seat Map - Seating Chart page.